There are so many different types of yoga. And that’s a good thing because there’s nothing like yoga for creating positivity in your life.

 So where does Bikram stand?
 If we look at Bikram VS Ashtanga, Bikram is the more dangerous form.
 And VS Hatha, it is not as good for beginners.

-Is Bikram Yoga Right For You?
+Is Bikram The Right Type Of Yoga For You?

 For starters, if you are not good in the heat (like me) you absolutely should not do Bikram yoga as it is potentially fatal.
 Other people will find Bikram yoga great exercise for stripping the pounds and purifying the body.